rasikakw/cocos2d-x/extensions/Joystick/1/README.md

 A new Cocos2D-X project will need to be created so these files can be added to the project.
 To create a new Cocos2D-X project perform the steps below:

-1. Download and install the latest Cocos2D-X SDK from [download page](http://www.cocos2d-x.org/download).
+1. Download and install the latest SDK from the Cocos2D-X [download page](http://www.cocos2d-x.org/download).
 This was created using Cocos2D-X v3.15.

 2. Create a new Cocos2D-X project by running the `cocos` console command.